fengyuanchen/viewerjs/README.md

 > Only available in modal mode.

-- `Esc`: Exit full screen or stop play.
+- `Esc`: Exit full screen or close the viewer or exit modal mode or stop play.
 - `Space`: Stop play.
 - `←`: View the previous image.
 - `→`: View the next image.